 The overall story then, is that when the toads arrive some species (especially big predators) are in real trouble.
 Others – especially the species that used to be prey for those big predators – probably benefit from the toads’ arrival.
 And lastly, there’s a lot of species for which toad invasion really doesn’t change much at all.
 For example, most Australian birds don’t seem to be affected by toads to any significant degree.
 There are scattered records of a few Australian birds dying after eating cane toads, and one study of toads eating baby birds (rainbow bee-eaters) inside nesting burrows.
 But the overwhelming majority of Aussie bird species don’t seem to be at any risk from cane toads.
 Indeed, Christa Beckmann’s work at Fogg Dam has shown that some of the local hawks benefit from toad invasion, because they can scavenge dead toads off the roads.
 The toads’ poison doesn’t seem to be a problem for most birds, perhaps because of their close evolutionary relationship to birds in Asia, where toads (not cane toads, but species with very similar poisons) are common.
 Our work in the Kimberley (in collaboration with the Western Australian Department of Environment & Conservation) shows the same situation in many native rodents - they are quite capable of eating a cane toad without becoming ill as a result.

-So, toads ARE an ecological problem - but only for a fairly small number of species (the big predators) and fortunately, Queensland populations of many of those species (like yellow-spotted goannas and northern quolls) are recovering, a few decades after the toads arrived and really reduced the predator numbers.
+So, cane toads ARE an ecological problem - but only for a fairly small number of species (the big predators) and fortunately, Queensland populations of many of those species (like yellow-spotted goannas and northern quolls) are recovering, a few decades after the toads arrived and really reduced the predator numbers.
 Our studies in Queensland confirm that species like yellow-spotted goannas learn to avoid toads as food, and so can coexist with toads.

 People learn to live with toads also.
-Rachael Clarke's work showed very clearly that the people most worried about cane toad impact were the ones just in advance of the cane toad invasion front.
+Rachael Clarke's work showed that the people most worried about cane toad impact were the ones just in advance of the cane toad invasion front.
 Once toads arrived, and people began to realize that many of their beloved native species were not really affected, the revulsion against toads began to decrease.
 It seems like the Australian public, like the Australian wildlife, is learning to live with toads.
-It would be wonderful if we could get rid of them - but even if we can't, we need to understand that cane toads are just one of many challenges that we have inflicted on the environment - toads are a very real problem, but they are by no means the biggest problem facing our native wildlife.
+It would be wonderful if we could get rid of cane toads - but even if we can't, we need to understand that cane toads are just one of many challenges that we have inflicted on the environment - toads are a very real problem, but they are by no means the biggest problem facing our native wildlife.

 Return to Home Page

-For the full story about the cane toad invasion of Australia, and what we can do about it, read Rick’s new book “Cane Toad Wars” (published by University of California Press, 2018).
+For the full story about the cane toad invasion of Australia, and what we can do about it, read Rick’s book “Cane Toad Wars” (published by University of California Press, 2018).
 The book is written for the general public, not for scientists, and is aimed at a wide audience.
-The book can be purchased through Amazon or (within Australia) through Footprint Books.
-Or you can buy a copy through your local bookstore.
+The book can be purchased through online bookstores like Amazon, or you can buy a copy through your local bookstore.